Abhishekpathania01/General/README.md

 For Manual Installation of the Microsoft Teams Team site follow the below steps:

 1. Open a browser and navigate to **https://portal.office.com/**
-2. Login with the account which have Office 365 E5 license activated.
+2. Login with the account which have M365 E5 license activated.
 3. Click on **App Launcher**

 ![](images/applaunch1.png)